deduce-dev/dac-man/docs/develop/docs.md

 ## Previewing changes locally

-From the root directory of the Dac-Man source repository (i.e. where the `mkdocs.yml` file is located), run `mkdocs serve` to start a local web server that will auto-reload every time a change is made to one of the files in the `docs` directory.
+From the root directory of the Dac-Man source code repository (i.e. where the `mkdocs.yml` file is located), run `mkdocs serve` to start a local web server that will auto-reload every time a change is made to one of the files in the `docs` directory.